-TMKOC’s Dilip Joshi Says Kavi Kumar Azad Was Laughing Buddha On The Set; Will Truly Be Missed!
+TMKOC’s Dilip Joshi Says Kavi Kumar Azad Was The Laughing Buddha On The Sets; Will Truly Be Missed!

 ‘Kavi Will Truly Be Missed’

-The actor revealed as to how they (his co-actors) gathered in a common room (even though they had their personal make-up rooms) and chat before or between the shots.
+The actor revealed as to how they (his co-actors) gathered in a common room (even though they had their personal make-up rooms) for a chat before or between the shots.
 He adds that they had some amazing time and Kavi will truly be missed.
 Apparently, the actor will be returning on July 16 (2018) and plans to meet late Kavi's family.

 The Tapu Sena Of TMKOC React